bobcozzi/db2json/readme.md

 2. Copy the .html, .css, and .js files to your own HTTP server location.
 3. launch the db2json.html page to run a test case.

+For a description of the JSON that is produced look here: [JSON Structure Documentation](jsondocs.md)

 ## HTTP Configuration
 - Add the following (customized to your shop) to your httpd.conf file of your web server.
 - Assume for example, you webserver is named "cozziweb".
 Then do the following: